 Maxine Smart, a member of the Fort McDermitt Paiute-Shoshone Tribe is the Purchase Referred Care (PRC-formerly known as contract health care) Coordinator.
 She has been employed within the healthcare field since 2008.
 She brings to this position, vast employment experience ranging from service learning to administrative accounting.
 Maxine is family oriented and chooses to spend her spare time with her son and significant other attending powwows and various cultural events throughout Indian Country.

-Medical Assistant: Trixie Byron
+Case Manager/Medical Assistant: Trixie Byron

 Patient Registration: Sonya Hinkey, Receptionist